oat-sa/simple-roster/docs/cli/user-cache-warmer-command.md

 ### Setting up the worker

 To consume cache warmup messages asynchronously you can use the following command:

+> You can also start any number of workers in parallel.

 ```shell script
 $ sudo -u www-data bin/console messenger:consume cache-warmup